-The contract for the University's Long-Term Disability Insurance Program with the Standard Insurance Company is to be renewed effective July 1, 2004.
+Vice President Brinker reported that the contract for the University's Long-Term Disability Insurance Program with the Standard Insurance Company is to be renewed effective July 1, 2004.
 The change in the insurance carrier from Teachers Insurance and Annuity Association (TIAA) is the result of the purchase by Standard Insurance Company of TIAA's group insurance business in 2003.
 The disability insurance coverage provides income benefits and retirement contributions in the event of a long-term disability.
 The University pays the total premium cost for 589 eliqible employees.